Whatever your skill level, I can teach you how to be more secure and protect your privacy.

 - Education Where You Are: on-site training at your location

 - Virtual Live Training: via video chat or phone

 - Next: BlackHat USA 2018

-A custom Hak5 Field Kit will be provided to each student for use during the class, which students will be able to keep and take home.
+This course utilizes Hak5 hardware tools for exercises.
+Hardware will be provided to each student for use during the class, and depending on which training course is attended, students may be able to keep and take home the hardware.

 WHO SHOULD TAKE THIS COURSE